-- Place the miniature for the new Form the character is Transforming into on the battle-field within ⊕ 1 of its current position. - Remove the Transforming character's original miniature.
+- Place the miniature for the new Form the character is Transforming into on the battlefield within Range (⊕) 1 of its current position. - Remove the Transforming character's original miniature.
 It is now represented on the battlefield by the new Form.

 A character that Transforms is still the same character, so any effects, special conditions, or tokens on it remain when it Transforms.
-How and when a character can Transform is described in its various attacks, superpowers, special rules, and tactic cards.
+How and when a character can Transform is described in its various attacks, superpowers, special rules, and Team Tactic Cards.